'Knew I will punch it away': UAE cancer survivors share their stories

 "Smiling and being happy are the biggest weapons.
 In all my talks, I send out this message to the children who are fighting this disease," said Alexandra Voyatjes, who was diagnosed with leukemia at the age of three.

-Now 8, Alexandra says beating cancer is her biggest achievement."It was a very tough journey, (but) I am glad I made it through," said the young fighter who underwent treatment for nearly three years.
+Now eight years old, Alexandra says beating cancer is her biggest achievement.
+"It was a very tough journey, (but) I am glad I made it through," said the young fighter who underwent treatment for nearly three years.

 "I was in remission for two years.
 The periodic check-ups continued and now I am completely cancer-free."